Buriola/input-system-for-unity/README.md

 3 - Just for safety, make your API Compatibility Level to be .NET 4.x

 4 - Create a player controller class and a movement function like in the example

+5 - Access the Input Controller instance and subscribe any methods you want to the action wrappers.

+6 - Voilá!
+Play and test your inputs.
+Make custom changes modifying the InputAsset.

 ```cs
 using Buriola.InputSystem;